-- Course Additions, Deletions, Changes: Must be passed by Academic Policies no later than the November meeting for inclusion in the following Academic Year catalog. - Program Changes (Major/Minor/Certificate): Ideally should be passed by April 1 but must be passed by Academic Policies no later than the October meeting for inclusion in the following Academic Year catalog. - New Programs (Major/Minor/Certificate): Recommended for Academic Policies no later than October for inclusion in the following Academic Year catalog.
+- Course Proposals and General Education Curriculum Proposals require UCPC approval by the end of November for inclusion in the following year's catalog.
+This includes all NEW, CHANGE, and DROP Course Proposals. - Program Change and Drop Reports require UCPC approval by the end of February for inclusion in the following year's catalog. - New Programs require BOG and external (HLC, MDHEWD) approvals, after UCPC approval.
+Accordingly, the amount of time to receive approval can take one year or more.
+New Program Reports should receive UCPC approval no later than the end of October for inclusion in the following year's catalog. - Course Additions, Deletions, Changes: Must be passed by UCPC no later than the November meeting for inclusion in the following Academic Year catalog. - Program Changes (Major/Minor/Certificate): Ideally should be passed by April 1 but must be passed by UCPC no later than the October meeting for inclusion in the following Academic Year catalog. - New Programs (Major/Minor/Certificate): Recommended for UCPC no later than October for inclusion in the following Academic Year catalog.
 New programs must be approved on campus, the state of Missouri, and by the Higher Learning Commission, lengthening the approval timeline.

-APC Agenda & Reporting Procedures
+UCPC Agenda & Reporting Procedures

-- The APC Chair-Elect will construct the monthly agendas, using the template below.
-The agenda and all supporting documents will be emailed to APC members no later than the Thursday prior to the meeting. - During the meeting, the APC Chair-Elect will take minutes and mark all items as Approved, Rejected, or Held (held over for the next meeting). - After the meeting (and no later than the Wednesday following the meeting), the APC Chair will send a memo to Faculty Senate summarizing APC actions (including the completed table from the agenda), along with all supporting documentation. - After the meeting, the APC Chair will send all approved proposals/reports/policies to Graduate Council, as appropriate.
+- The UCPC Chair-Elect will construct the monthly agendas, using the template below.
+The agenda and all supporting documents will be emailed to UCPC members no later than the Thursday prior to the meeting. - During the meeting, the UCPC Chair-Elect will take minutes and mark all items as Approved, Rejected, or Held (held over for the next meeting). - After the meeting (and no later than the Wednesday following the meeting), the UCPC Chair will send a memo to Faculty Senate summarizing UCPC actions (including the completed table from the agenda), along with all supporting documentation. - After the meeting, the UCPC Chair will send all approved proposals/reports/policies to Graduate Council, as appropriate.

-Course Proposals [Group by Department] Item Number Department Subject # Title Request Outcome Approve - Reject - Hold Description of Change (Examples: Credit hour change, CIP code change, new course title - ex.
-Exercise Science, etc.) AP 21- 22:993 Modern Languages SPAN 443 Spanish Seminar Drop Program Reports [Group by Department] Item Number Department Title Request Outcome Approve - Reject - Hold

-AP 21- 22:996 Performing Arts Performing Arts Certificate New Policy Communications [Group by Department] Item Number Department Title Request Outcome Approve - Reject - Hold AP 21- 22:994 English AP Credit Changes Change AP 21- 22:999 Academic Affairs Dual Credit Enrollment Change
+Item Number Department [Group by Department] Subject # Title Request Outcome Approve - Reject - Hold Description of Change (Examples: Credit hour change, CIP code change, new course title - ex.
+Exercise Science, etc.) AP 21- 22:993 Modern Languages SPAN 443 Spanish Seminar Drop Program Reports [Group by Department] Item Number Department Title Request Outcome Approve - Reject - Hold AP 21- 22:996 Performing Arts Performing Arts Certificate New Policy Communications [Group by Department] Item Number Department Title Request Outcome Approve - Reject - Hold AP 21- 22:994 English AP Credit Changes Change AP 21- 22:999 Academic Affairs Dual Credit Enrollment Change L